 How good does a luxury hotel on the beach in the Seychelles sound right now?
 The Seychelles already allows anyone with proof of both covid-19 vaccinations, and at least two weeks since the second jab to enter the country without quarantine, regardless of passport.

-Cyprus plans to welcome all vaccinated travelers from March 1st, and won’t require quarantine or a negative PCR test, like other arrivals.
+Cyprus is welcoming all vaccinated travelers, and has since March 1st, without the requirement of quarantine or a negative PCR test, like other arrivals.
 Visitors will need to show proof of vaccination, and depending on point of departure, may need a special permit before travel.

 Iceland will allow vaccinated travelers to skip out on all current entry restrictions and quarantine measures from May 1st, but anyone hoping to get in early on the action will still be subject to current entry restrictions, until then.

 Airlines are adding flights by the minute in anticipation of a huge pent up travel boon to this one of a kind destination.
 It’s a hot ticket in summer, and cool as ever in winter.